2022-2023 Request for Proposals

-Successful proposals will clearly identify and delineate a process for engaging end-users of the resulting research, and robust engagement and extension activities will be a requirement for all proposals.
+Successful proposals will clearly identify and delineate a process for engaging end-users of the resulting research, and robust outreach, engagement and extension activities will be a requirement for all proposals.
 Thus, we strongly recommend that researchers seek out external partners and/or work with NH Sea Grant extension specialists and educators as early as possible to ensure that their direct input regarding identification/ engagement with potential end-users is integrated during the proposal development process.
-See the section below for additional guidelines about "Adding Extension and Outreach to Your Proposals".